hyperspy/rosettasciio/docs/supported_formats/zspy.rst

-When saving to `zspy <https://zarr.readthedocs.io/en/stable>`_, all supported objects in the signal's :py:attr:`~.signal.BaseSignal.metadata` is stored.
+When saving to `zspy <https://zarr.readthedocs.io/en/stable>`_, all supported objects in the signal's :py:attr:`hyperspy.api.signals.BaseSignal.metadata` is stored.
 This includes lists, tuples and signals.
 Please note that in order to increase saving efficiency and speed, if possible, the inner-most structures are converted to numpy arrays when saved.
 This procedure homogenizes any types of the objects inside, most notably casting